ConnectEverything/ngs-cli/README.md

 # NGS

-A tool for creating an NGS account and create NATS configurations that are hosted in the cloud by Synadia.
+A tool for creating an NGS account and users for accessing the NGS global system operated by Synadia.

 ## Install